 That said, these steps are presented differently, and though I’ve strengthened them with sources and research, they’re the same as when I first applied them myself: approachable, not medical or academic.

 Even if you have come across therapies for how to stop picking or pulling, I recommend the BFRB Guide to you for new insights and further healing.
 The more we BFRBers engage with therapeutic content about this thing, the better.

-All you have to do is enter your email address, which I will not share, sell, rent, etc. Emails will be sparse.
+To stay in touch, enter your email address, which I will not share, sell, rent, etc. Emails will be sparse.